BrandonHe/sdl_android_guides/docs/Getting Started/index.md

 #### onOnHMIStatus()

-In our `SdlService`, the `onONHMIStatus()` method is where you should control your application with SDL various HMI Statuses.
+In our `SdlService`, the `onOnHMIStatus()` method is where you should control your application with SDL various HMI Statuses.
 When you receive the first HMI_FULL, you should initialize your app on SDL by subscribing to buttons, registering addcommands, sending an initial show or speak command, etc.

 ```java
 @Override